samsung-cnct/k2/README.md

 docker run $K2OPTS quay.io/samsung_cnct/k2:latest ./bin/up.sh --config $HOME/.kraken/${CLUSTER}.yaml
 ```

-Normally Kraken-lib will look at your configuration, generate artifacts such as cloud-config files and deploy VMs that will become your cluster.
+Normally kraken-lib will look at your configuration, generate artifacts such as cloud-config files and deploy VMs that will become your cluster.
 During this time, errors can occur if the configuration file contains unexpected settings.
 If needed, fix any errors and restart the cluster deployment.

 The amount of time for deploying a new cluster varies, but you can expect roughly 5 minutes from starting the command to the cluster becoming available for use.

 ### Verifying cluster availability

-After Kraken-lib has run, you will have a working cluster waiting for workloads.
+After kraken-lib has run, you will have a working cluster waiting for workloads.
 To verify it is functional, run the commands described in this section.

 #### Getting Kubernetes nodes